MCMXC a.D.: Background and release

 MCMXC a.D. was released in Europe by Virgin Records on 3 December 1990, and in the United States by Charisma Records on 12 February 1991.
 Cretu still wanted to remain anonymous, believing that the consumers would buy the album for the music itself.
-The three producers were credited on MCMXC a.D. under the same monikers as on "Sadeness (Part I)": Cretu as Curly M.C., Peterson as F. Gregorian, and Cuitad as David Fairstein.
+The three producers were credited on MCMXC a.D. under the same monikers as on "Sadeness (Part I)".

 Composition and lyrics

 Overview

 MCMXC a.D. is 40 minutes and 16 seconds long and is divided into seven tracks, two of which contain three separate songs each.
 The track "Principles of Lust" contains "Sadeness", "Find Love", and "Sadeness (Reprise)"; and "Back to the Rivers of Belief" contains "Way to Eternity", "Hallelujah", and "The Rivers of Belief".
 The album encompasses a range of genres, including new-age, worldbeat, and pop music; and it utilizes hip-hop and dance rhythms.
 The album is well known for its mixing of Gregorian chant and other religious overtones with sexuality; the lead single, "Sadeness (Part I)", being the prime example.
 It is a common misconception that, because "Sadeness (Part I)" employs Gregorian chants, the entire album contains such chants.
 In debunking this notion, Cretu stated that "'Sadeness' is only one piece of the puzzle."
 Larry Flick from Billboard further clarified, saying that "Mea Culpa" maintains the atmosphere of "Sadeness", but "without the aid of Gregorian chants."
 According to the Journal of Religion and Health, MCMXC a.D. follows the narrative of facing one's demons and making peace with them.